Balancing Act: Trading Off Odometry and Map Registration for Efficient Lidar Localization: Related Work

-A limitation to conventional ICP-based methods is the discrete-frame assumption, which can introduce misalignment when motion occurs throughout a frame, To address this, continuous-time ICP methods estimate the trajectory as a smooth function of time, allowing pose estimates to vary throughout each frame \cite{DellenbachCTICP, ChenLIOCT, Wu2022PickingUS}.
-The ICP-based odometry method used in this work is most similar to the CT-ICP method presented by \citet{DellenbachCTICP}, leveraging a continuous-time representation to improve robustness.
+ICP-based lidar odometry estimates the relative transformation between two point clouds by iteratively associating points using nearest-neighbour search \citep{Besl1992AMF, Pomerleau2015ARO}.
+Since ICP-based methods can become computationally expensive when using dense lidar point clouds, many SOTA methods implement optimizations, such as voxel downsampling, to achieve real-time performance \citep{VizzoKISS, DellenbachCTICP, ChenLIOCT}.
+A limitation to conventional ICP-based methods is the discrete-frame assumption\footnote{ A frame is defined as the set of points collected over a single, full lidar scan. }, which can introduce misalignment when motion occurs throughout a frame.
+To address this, continuous-time ICP methods estimate the trajectory as a smooth function of time, allowing pose estimates to vary throughout each frame \citep{DellenbachCTICP, ChenLIOCT, Wu2022PickingUS}.
+The ICP-based odometry method used in this work is most similar to the CT-ICP method in \citep{DellenbachCTICP}, leveraging a continuous-time representation to improve robustness.

-Another challenge for conventional ICP methods is geometrically degenerate environments.
-This challenge is typically overcome through the integration of additional sensors, such as inertial measurement units (IMU) \cite{YeTCLIO, ChenLIOCT, Zhao2021SuperOI, Shan2020LIOSAMTL, ZhangLOAM, BurnettCTLIO}. \citet{Zhao2021SuperOI} follow a loosely coupled approach, using a dynamic octree to achieve real-time performance. \citet{Shan2020LIOSAMTL} instead follow a tightly coupled approach, using IMU preintegration to deskew pointclouds.
-To achieve real-time performance, their system uses a sliding window-based approach for local scan-matching.
-In this work, we include gyroscope measurements directly in our ICP-based odometry optimization problem, and undistort pointclouds using the posterior of our estimated trajectory, similar to \cite{BurnettCTLIO}.
+Another challenge for conventional ICP methods is geometrically degenerate environments, where a lack of distinct features can lead to estimation failure.
+This is typically overcome through the integration of additional sensors, such as inertial measurement units (IMU) \citep{YeTCLIO, ChenLIOCT, Zhao2021SuperOI, Shan2020LIOSAMTL, ZhangLOAM, BurnettCTLIO}.
+In this work, we include gyroscope measurements directly in our ICP-based odometry optimization problem, and undistort point clouds using the posterior of our estimated trajectory, similar to \cite{BurnettCTLIO}.